 The types of effector and responder cells used, method of cell separation, mode of stimulation, and length of incubation are to be determined by each investigator.
-R&D Systems' cell selection products are suitable for the purification of effector and responder cells.
-For a complete product listing of human, mouse, and rat cell selection products, see the R&D Systems catalog or visit our website at www.RnDSystems.com.
+R&D Systems' cell selection products may be suitable for the purification of effector and responder cells.
+For a complete product listing of human, mouse, and rat cell selection products, see the R&D Systems' catalog or visit the web site at www.RnDSystems.com.